mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 and `target_source` / `candidate_source` columns identifying which pair the
 row evaluates.
 Per-variable RMSE tolerances drive the formal PASS/FAIL summary (default storage 5 mm, outflow 5e-7 m/s).

+`comparecase` also reports two snow-season timing diagnostics on `snow_depth_m` and `swe_kg_m2` series: `snow_onset_time_error_hours` (first-rise above the variable's threshold) and `melt_out_time_error_hours` (post-peak first-return below the same threshold).
+Peak SWE timing and magnitude are already captured by the `peak_*` columns above.
+Together these cover the snow-season diagnostics listed in the original full-tier plan.

+## Open Architectural Assessments

+These are written assessments of long-term design questions exposed by the verification work.
+They are referenced from beads but live here so they can evolve alongside the suite.

+### startdate / enddate as a first-class IceModel option

+`icemodel.setopts` and `icemodel.loadmet` already accept optional
+`startdate` / `enddate` kwargs that subset the loaded met to a specific datetime window in addition to the year-granularity `simyears` subset.
+Both default to `NaT('TimeZone', 'UTC')` (no subsetting), so the canonical year-only behaviour is preserved when they are not set.

+This was added under the verification work and is not yet integrated with `icemodel.configureRun`.
+To make `startdate` / `enddate` a fully first-class general model option we would need:

+1. **`configureRun` validation**: confirm that when both bounds are set, they fall inside `min(simyears)`–`max(simyears)`, and that `startdate < enddate`.
+Today an invalid window silently produces a zero-row met after the simyears subset.
+2. **Restart compatibility**: `use_restart` saves at year boundaries.
+   A windowed run that does not start on a year boundary needs a policy decision on whether the restart state still applies.
+Most naturally, restart files would be tagged with the window start so non-aligned restarts error out.
+3. **Output-year filtering**: `opts.output_years` determines which
+   simulation years get retained in `ice1` post-processing.
+Today this is independent of `startdate`/`enddate`; for a windowed run the natural behaviour is to intersect with the window.
+4. **Spinup interaction**: `n_spinup_years` strips leading years from the retained output.
+With a partial-year start, "year 1" is not well-defined; spinup either becomes a duration in days or the call errors when both are set.
+5. **Demo runs**: a normal demo run with custom dates would call `setopts(..., 'startdate', "2016-06-01", 'enddate', "2016-08-31")` and downstream paths (output, restart) need to encode the window in their naming so windowed runs do not collide with full-year runs of the same simyears.

+Recommendation: promote `startdate`/`enddate` to first-class options with the five integrations above, in a dedicated bead.
+The current verification-driven implementation is a sufficient bridge and should be extended rather than replaced.

+### Custom-date staging vs on-the-fly subsetting

+`importEsmSnowmip(tier="custom", startdate=..., enddate=...)` re-stages the per-site forcing/observation MAT artifacts for an arbitrary window.
+This couples staging to specific debugging windows, which is poor design when an agent wants to run "1996-12 through 1997-03" to investigate one event.

+Recommendation: stage one full-period forcing/observation MAT per site (the existing `tier="full"` artifact).
+Agents and developers that want a narrow window subset the staged timetable on the fly via `opts.startdate` / `opts.enddate` (already implemented in `icemodel.loadmet`).
+The `tier="custom"` import path becomes unnecessary and should be retired in a follow-up.
+This needs:

+- `comparecase` / `plotcase` to subset the staged target by `opts.startdate` / `opts.enddate` (or a `comparison_window` kwarg)
+  before computing metrics.
+- `runIcemodelSnowCandidate` / `run_snow_verification_suite` already
+  forward `startdate` / `enddate` to `opts`, so the icemodel side is already on-the-fly.

+The cost of the change is one tier removal plus a window-aware `comparecase` path; the benefit is no re-staging required for per-event debugging.

+### Hourly forcing interpolated to 15 min at runtime

+IceModel runs much better at 15-min timestep than 1 hr.
+ESM-SnowMIP provides forcing at 1 hr; historically the project has cached 15-min forcings produced by linear interpolation from hourly.
+Caching the interpolated copy duplicates the source and forces a re-cache when the hourly file changes.

+Recommendation: stage the hourly forcing (one source of truth) and interpolate to the requested `opts.dt` at model run time, inside `icemodel.loadmet` or a dedicated `icemodel.surface.resampleForcing` helper.
+Linear interpolation is appropriate for tair, swd, lwd, wspd, rh, psfc; precipitation requires conservative resampling (rate preservation, not point interpolation) so total accumulation is preserved across the resample.
+Albedo and snow_depth interpolate linearly without conservation concerns.

+This change touches `icemodel.loadmet` and the existing 15-min cache generators in the sibling `runoff` project.
+It belongs to the forcing-builder framework epic (`icemodel-fkg`) since the same resample logic should serve both ESM-SnowMIP staging and the project's broader forcing builder.